-How & When to Thais Tip?
+How & When do Thais Tip?

-Tipping in Thailand tends to follow an unwritten three-tier hierarchy, in that the further up the scale you go (the better the establishment) the more common tipping tends to be.
+Tipping in Thailand tends to follow some unwritten rules, in that the further up the scale you go (the better the establishment) the more common tipping tends to be.

 1. Street Stall Restaurants

-The bill isn't left on the table in a Mastercard branded wallet, as it would be at a mall restaurant; the deal is usually done verbally and any due change summoned from the cook's apron.
+The bill isn't left on the table in a MasterCard branded wallet, as it would be at a mall restaurant.
+Oftentimes the deal is done verbally, and any change due is summoned from the cook's apron.

 2. High-Street Eats

-3. Posh Nosh Joints
+3. Posh Restaurants

 Posh restaurants are a different kettle of fish.
-There's a point to prove here; “I'm rich enough to eat here, and of course rich enough to leave a tip”.
+There's a point to prove here: “I'm rich enough to eat here, and of course rich enough to leave a tip”.

 But Most Thais I Know Don't Tip!